7 Smoothie Solutions: Improve Your Blender Game with These Tips

 This suggestion might sound like a cop-out, but it 100% is not, I assure you.

-While higher priced and entirely removed from the personal blender category, top-of-the-line upright blenders like the Vitamix 780 or Blendtec Design 725 never have these complaints.
-They are masterful blending machines.
+While higher priced and larger than the personal blender category, top-of-the-line upright blenders like the Vitamix 750 or Breville Super Q work so efficiently.
+They are masterful blending machines, and you’ll be able to use them for far more kitchen tasks than just individually-sized smoothies.

 Treat yo’ self, and start shopping.
 We know how important that morning shake is, and there’s no shame in investing in a high-quality machine that does the job right.